 If anyone lands in jail, then they must miss a turn.
 If anyone passes “Go” then they collect 100 or have to answer a question.

-Note, the questions that you create for the game should target some English skill that you aim to practice or improve.
-The game is very engaging and is flexible since it allows you to practice anything that you have used in your course textbook and other things on the class curriculum.
+Note, the questions that you create for the game should target some English skill that you aim to practice.
+The game is very engaging and is flexible since it allows you to practice anything that you have used in your course curriculum.

 Follow-Up ESL Activities: